TianZerL/myiptv/README.md

 # myiptv
-A simple selfhosted server to watch video stream from udpxy in browser
+A simple server to watch video stream from udpxy in browser

 # How it work
 The go server will reverse proxy udpxy and feed your m3u play list to web page, then we use [mpegts.js](https://github.com/xqq/mpegts.js) to play the video stream.